 John (CEO): Just exactly what Dan just said.
 For example, I get mad at Tom here and Dan would get in between us.
 And Dan would get very angry with me and that lasts a minute whereas it used to last for hours or days.
 All of a sudden, I see Dan catching himself.

-Consultant: You see Dan as somehow calmer and not so quick to get alarmed and sort of see you as someone who is dangerous, am I getting it?
+Consultant: You see Dan as somehow calmer and not so quick to get alarmed and sort of seeing you as someone who is dangerous, am I getting it?

 John (CEO): Well, it’s funny.
 Dan is just as quick, he gets infuriated right away but he catches himself within seconds or minutes.

-Consultant: It does not sort of take over.
+Consultant: It does not sort of taking over.

 John (CEO): Yes, that’s it.